Skip to content

 THCA: The Raw Acidic Form of THC

-For those who really don't know what THCA is, let's begin the blog with a quick introduction.
-THCA, called tetrahydrocannabinolic acid, is a compound found in raw cannabis (Marijuana and hemp).
-It is a raw, non-psychoactive, and acidic precursor to tetrahydrocannabinol (THC).
+THCA is present in its raw form in cannabis and remains non-psychoactive until heated.
+Also called tetrahydrocannabinolic acid, it is a compound found in raw cannabis (Marijuana and hemp).
+THCA is a raw, non-psychoactive, and acidic precursor to tetrahydrocannabinol (THC).

 When heated, THCA converts into THC, an intoxicating drug people use to get high.